 The G7 Play features the same Snapdragon 632 CPU as the Moto G7 and Moto G7 Power, but it’s backed up by a piddly 2GB of RAM.

 A few years ago 2GB RAM on a budget phone would have been ample, but these days, thanks to the rise of increasingly demanding games it’s a little on the low side and means the “Play” branding is a little ironic.
+There’s no NFC onboard so don’t expect to be paying with Google Pay.

 General web browsing and video streaming works fine, but intensive gaming is beyond the G7 Play.
 Running games such as PUBG and ARK: Survival Evolved occasionally stutter, even with the graphics set to low.